WATCH NOW: UVA's Mendenhall looks to 'refuel' and 'recharge' after '31 years straight of football'

 From there, Mendenhall spent the next 40-plus minutes answering questions from reporters about the most shocking turn in the UVA football program since the day he was hired.

-“The decisions I make impact families and young people,” said Mendenhall.
-“And so I don't take it lightly.
-And after 17 years in a row of being a head coach I know what's required.
-And I don't take that lightly.”
+“The decisions I make impact families and young people,” said Mendenhall, who is 36-38 in his six years at UVA.
+“And so I don’t take it lightly.
+And after 17 years in a row of being a head coach I know what’s required.
+And I don’t take that lightly.”

 Throughout his call with media members Thursday evening, Mendenhall referenced his wife, Holly, with whom he’ll celebrate a 25th wedding anniversary in March, and the couple’s three sons, all of whom are in college or on Mormon missions.